Corcoran Art and the Book (CBK)

 CBK 7311.
 Pop-Up Books: Exploration of the Sculptural Book through Paper Engineering.
 3 Credits.

 This class focuses on non-traditional sculptural book formats and on the design of pop-ups as sculptural book inclusions.
-Students will learn to engineer a range of pop-up structures, beginning with simple non-adhesive cut-and-fold pop-ups and progressing through a series of more complex glued constructions, including platforms, props, V-folds, and volumes.
-Emphasis will be on how to integrate the dimensional and mechanical aspects of the pop-up with graphic and illustrative concepts.
-The class will also explore several sculptural bindings, including accordion books, carousel books, and tunnel books.
+Students learn to engineer a range of pop-up structures, beginning with simple non-adhesive cut-and-fold pop-ups and progressing through a series of more complex glued constructions, including platforms, props, V-folds, and volumes.
+Emphasis is on how to integrate the dimensional and mechanical aspects of the pop-up with graphic and illustrative concepts.
+The class also explores several sculptural bindings, including accordion books, carousel books, and tunnel books.
 The carousel book (a nested series of accordions) and the tunnel book (two accordions holding a series of page frames) are theatrical stage-like constructions employing layers of images and text to create dimensional graphic illustrations.
-Basic bookbinding tools and skills will be discussed, along with the design of jigs and templates for streamlining production in for editions.
-Slide shows of historical and artist-made books will be presented on each major class topic.
+Basic bookbinding tools and skills are discussed, along with the design of jigs and templates for streamlining production in for editions.
+Slide shows of historical and artist-made books are presented on each major class topic.
 Priority to MA Art and the Book students; open to other degree students on a space-available basis.

 CBK 7320.
 Binding II: Leather Bindings.
 3 Credits.

 This course offers an introduction to the use of leather in Book Arts.
-Students will focus on traditional techniques for creating both historic and modern book structures.
+Students focus on traditional techniques for creating both historic and modern book structures.
 Knife care, paring and application of leather, as well as excellence in book forwarding will be emphasized.
 Students will sew multi-colored headbands, and be asked to design and execute several books in quarter leather.
-A discussion and demonstration of inlay/onlay and tooling will offer students a glimpse into the visual opportunities afforded by this exciting medium.
-Prerequisite: CBK 6120 Binding I.
+A discussion and demonstration of inlay/onlay and tooling offers students a glimpse into the visual opportunities afforded by this exciting medium.
+Prerequisite: CBK 6120.